 The development of livestreaming is bringing new economic models and new players to the fore, and raising new questions about legal framework, public demand, business model and value proposition.

-Arcom and the National Music Centre (CNM) joined forces to carry out a study on the development potential of the livestreaming sector and on current and future practices.
+Arcom and the Centre national de la musique (CNM) joined forces to carry out a study on the development potential of the livestreaming sector and on current and future practices.

 Since January 1st, 2021, the UK has left the European Union.